 Across-the-Board (ATB) Salary Increases.
 If the cost items described below become effective in accordance with Article 30, the campus will implement the following across-the-board (ATB) salary increases.

-Schedule of ATB Increases: The following table describes the implementation of across-the-board (ATB) salary increases throughout the life of this Agreement with the qualifications described below in Sections 26.1.2 through 26.1.3.
+Schedule of ATB Increases:

+Effective the first pay period of July 2018, otherwise eligible members of the bargaining unit shall receive a base salary increase of one and one-half percent (1.5%) based on the salary in effect on May 1, 2018.
+To be eligible for this salary increase, an employee must have been on the payroll on June 30, 2018